-CV-QT was proposed in~\cite{Vaidman1994} using perfect EPR-type entanglement and extended to finite correlations in~\cite{Braunstein1998}, in order to avoid qubit Bell measurements, which are very challenging to implement~\cite{Luetkenhaus1999}.
-In the CV-QT scheme~\cite{Braunstein1998}, shown in Fig. \ref{fig:QT}, Alice and Bob share an entangled state in modes $A$ and $B$, while the incoming state in mode $in$, characterized by the quadrature vector $\hat{\mathbf{r}}_\text{in}=\{\hat{x}_\text{in},\hat{p}_\text{in}\}^T$, is to be teleported.
+CV QT was proposed by~\cite{Vaidman1994} who used perfect EPR-type entanglement, and was extended to finite correlations by~\cite{Braunstein1998}, in order to avoid qubit Bell measurements, which are very challenging to implement~\cite{Luetkenhaus1999}.
+In the CV-QT scheme~\cite{Braunstein1998} shown in Fig. \ref{fig:QT}, Alice and Bob share an entangled state in modes $A$ and $B$, while the incoming state in mode ``in'', which is characterized by the quadrature vector $\hat{\mathbf{r}}_\text{in}=\{\hat{x}_\text{in},\hat{p}_\text{in}\}^T$, is to be teleported.
 Alice couples modes $in$ and $A$ on a balanced beam splitter and measures quadratures $\hat{x}_-$ and $\hat{p}_+$, performing a CV Bell measurement.
 The measurement outcomes are classically communicated to Bob, who performs displacement $D$ on the mode $B$ of the shared entangled state and obtains the output state with the quadrature vector $\hat{\mathbf{r}}_\text{out}=\{\hat{x}_\text{out},\hat{p}_\text{out}\}^T$.

-In an infinitely strong CV EPR entangled state, the mode quadratures are fully correlated/anti-correlated: $\hat{x}_A=\hat{x}_B,\hat{p}_A=-\hat{p}_B$.
-Then, in a perfect implementation of the scheme, after values $x_-,p_+$ of the measured quadratures $\hat{x}_-=(\hat{x}_A-\hat{x}_\text{in})/\sqrt{2}$ and $\hat{p}_+=(\hat{p}_A+\hat{p}_\text{in})/\sqrt{2}$ are sent to Bob, Bob's displacement is simply $\{-x_-\sqrt{2},p_+\sqrt{2}\}$ to obtain the output state $\hat{\mathbf{r}}_\text{out}\equiv\hat{\mathbf{r}}_\text{in}$, hence perform perfect teleportation with fidelity $F=1$.
-Such a unit fidelity cannot be exactly reached in practice, since it would require infinite entanglement, or equivalently, infinite entropy at the local stations, therefore violating holographic bounds~\cite{Pirandola2024b}.
-Thus, finite entanglement resources and setup imperfections limit the quality of CV-QT.
-Nevertheless, the feasibility of CV Bell measurement allows CV-QT to be performed unconditionally.
+In an infinitely strong CV EPR entangled state, the mode quadratures are fully correlated or anticorrelated: $\hat{x}_A=\hat{x}_B,\hat{p}_A=-\hat{p}_B$.
+Then, in a perfect implementation of the scheme, after values $x_-$ and $p_+$ of the measured quadratures $\hat{x}_-=(\hat{x}_A-\hat{x}_\text{in})/\sqrt{2}$ and $\hat{p}_+=(\hat{p}_A+\hat{p}_\text{in})/\sqrt{2}$ are sent to Bob, Bob's displacement is simply $\{-x_-\sqrt{2},p_+\sqrt{2}\}$ to obtain the output state $\hat{\mathbf{r}}_\text{out}\equiv\hat{\mathbf{r}}_\text{in}$, and hence perform perfect teleportation with a fidelity $F=1$.
+Such a unit fidelity cannot be exactly reached in practice, since it would require infinite entanglement or, equivalently, infinite entropy at the local stations, therefore violating holographic bounds~\cite{Pirandola2024b}.
+Thus, finite entanglement resources and setup imperfections limit the quality of CV QT.
+Nevertheless, the feasibility of the CV Bell measurement allows CV QT to be performed unconditionally.